 Ah, fall.
 It’s my favorite time of year.
 The leaves are starting to change, and the air is crisper.
 Some mornings, the weather is actually quite cool.
 The colder air makes me want to snuggle up indoors… or go to Hawaii.

 Since we don’t have a Hawaiian trip planned anytime soon (boo), the next best thing was to make malasadas.
-My favorite malasada store is Leonard’s on the big island.
+My favorite malasada store is Leonard’s on Oahu.
 Their chocolate filled malasada is beyond words.
 If they have it in stock, Leonard’s haupia (coconut) and lilikoi (passionfruit) ones are supposed to be amazing as well.

 I found the Aloha Kitchen cookbook at my local library and had it checked out (and renewed) for 2 whole months.
 I love this book so much that I’m asking for a copy for Christmas.